 Jennifer Varghese specializes in Early Intervention, Sensory Integration, Handwriting Without Tears, and Constraint Induced Movement Therapy.

-Kaitlin Roche specializes in Sensory Integration, Handwriting Without Tears, Autism Spectrum Disorder, and School-Based Occupational Therapy.
+Kaitlin Hughes specializes in Sensory Integration, Handwriting Without Tears, Autism Spectrum Disorder, and School-Based Occupational Therapy.

 Abbey Eckhoffspecializes in Sensory Integration, Health Promotion and Wellness, Autism Spectrum Disorder, and Vision Therapy.